gazebosim/gazebo_test_cases/README.md

 If you would like to test the functionality of any other package or extend the capabilities tested above, please open additional tickets while following the format described above.

 ## Questions
-Questions related to testing may be posted as a new [Issue](https://github.com/gazebosim/gazebo_test_cases/issues).
+Questions related to testing may be posted on the [Discussions](https://github.com/gazebosim/gazebo_test_cases/discussions) board.
 Kindly ensure to link the relevant issue ticket when starting a new discussion.

 ## Timeline
 We are expecting to generate all the issues for this tutorial party in two batches to ensure that we validate the test cases with a higher priority.
 The batches will release in the following order: